Arrested in Michigan – What You Need to Know – ChooseGoldman

 II.
 Pretrial Conference

-This is a scheduling conference to determine how long the discovery period will last for, and often times the date of trial will be set.
+This is a scheduling conference to determine how long the discovery period will last, and often the date of trial will be set.
 Many times defense attorneys use this opportunity to talk to a prosecutor about making a plea agreement.
 If that is the case, a defendant may enter a plea to whatever amended charge is agreed upon by the parties.

 III.
 Preliminary Exam